 I am truly passionate about medical acupuncture having observed excellent clinical results and feel privileged to have been able to help so many patients over the years overcome pain and physical dysfunction.

 Please email me at -

-Consultations are held at my clinic - Mount Merrion Chartered Physiotherapy.
+Consultations are held at - Mount Merrion Physiotherapy & Health.
 We are located at 105 Upper Trees Road, Mount Merrion, Co Dublin, A94 RX70, Republic of Ireland.